mgraauw/eu-nl-compared/profiles/results/Condition.md

 * x Condition.abatement[x]: Condition-eu-eps restricts types to {'dateTime'}, which is narrower than the allowed types in zib-Problem.

 x Condition-eu-eps (eps) does not seem to fit in zib-Problem (zib2020)
-* ~ Condition.category: Due to bindings strengths and slicing there's no actual conflict.
-However, the EPS profile aims for only Conditions categorized as 'problems' while the zib aims for broader use.
-In addition, the zib (profile) aims for categories coded in SNOMED while the EPS profile aims for HL7 or LOINC.
 * x Condition.code: required Valueset in zib-Problem is more restrictive than Condition-eu-eps.
 * x Condition.bodySite: restricted to 1 in zib-Problem but unrestricted in Condition-eu-eps.
 * x Condition.bodySite: required Valueset in zib-Problem is more restrictive than Condition-eu-eps.